OpenStickCommunity/Hardware/Boards/Supported Boards/USB Hubs/Tiny USB Hub v1.3e/README.md

 ## Board design choices

 This is a very simple board.
-It has a small CH334R USB hub chip with a minimal implementation along with a USB-C in and two USB-A out.
+It has a small CH334R USB hub chip with a minimal implementation that plugs into a the USB port on the RP2040 Advanced Breakout Board.

 ## Assembly